madetech/data-101/modules/core/Python.md

 # Foreword
-The following guide take you through the provisioning of your laptop assuming you are using macOS or Linux, for a windows guide to setting up your devise with python please try [here](https://docs.python.org/3/using/windows.html)
+The following guide take you through the provisioning of your laptop assuming you are using macOS or Linux, for a windows guide to setting up your device with python please try [here](https://docs.python.org/3/using/windows.html)
 # Tutorial: Setting up your Python environment
-When working on a python project it is beneficial to use virtual environments.
-This ensures that all developers on that project are using the same dependencies and are able to spin up an environment quickly.
+When working on a Python project it is typically beneficial to use virtual environments.
+This massively improves collaboration as it ensures that all developers are working from the same starting point and are able to spin up the project quickly.
 A virtual python environment segregates project specific packages from your global installed packages.

 This guide will cover how best to install python and set up a virtual environment for your project.